 Similar to how conventional firewalls enclose an organization’s internal network, FWaaS creates a virtual wall around cloud platforms, infrastructure, and applications.
 FWaaS is frequently more effective than traditional firewalls at securing cloud and multi-cloud assets.

-WAFs, assist protect online applications from dangerous users, whereas conventional firewalls protect private networks from harmful web apps.
-By filtering and observing HTTP traffic between a web application and the Internet, a WAF aids in the protection of web applications.
+WAFs help protect online applications from dangerous users, whereas conventional firewalls protect private networks from harmful web apps.
+A WAF filters and observes HTTP traffic between a web application and the Internet.

-It typically guards against attacks like cross-site scripting (XSS), file inclusion, SQL injection, and cross-site forgery, among others.
+It typically guards against attacks such as cross-site scripting (XSS), file inclusion, SQL injection, and cross-site forgery.

 NGFWs are firewalls that combine traditional firewall functionality with a number of extra features to combat threats at various OSI model layers.

-NGFWs examine packets significantly more thoroughly than conventional firewalls do.
-Deep inspection can examine packet payloads and the applications that the packets are accessing, among other things.
+NGFWs examine packets significantly more thoroughly than conventional firewalls.
+Deep inspection can examine packet payloads and the applications they access, among other things.
 This enables the firewall to implement filtering rules with greater specificity.

 These intermediaries* between clients and servers are proxies.
 Clients connect to the firewall, which inspects the outgoing packets before establishing a connection with the target (the web server).